xLSTM-Mixer: Multivariate Time Series Forecasting by Mixing via Scalar Memories: Background

 \subsection{Extended Long Short-Term Memory (xLSTM)}

-\citet{beckXLSTMExtendedLong2024} propose xLSTM architectures consisting of two building blocks, namely the sLSTM and mLSTM modules.
+\citet{beckXLSTMExtendedLong2024} propose xLSTM consisting of two building blocks, namely the sLSTM and mLSTM modules.
 To harness the full expressivity of xLSTMs within each step and across the computation sequence, we employ a stack of sLSTM blocks without any mLSTM blocks.
 The latter are less suited for joint mixing due to their independent treatment of the sequence elements, making it impossible to learn any relationships between them directly.
-We will continue by recalling the construction of sLSTM cells.

-The standard LSTM architecture of \citet{hochreiterLongShortTermMemory1997} involves updating the cell state $\mathbf{c}_t$ through a combination of input, forget, and output gates, which regulate the flow of information across tokens. sLSTM blocks enhance this by incorporating exponential gating and memory mixing~\citep{greffLSTMSearchSpace2017} to handle complex temporal and cross-variate dependencies more effectively.
-The sLSTM updates the cell $\bm{c}_t$ and hidden state $\bm{h}_t$ using three gates as follows:
+See \autoref{app:rationale_slstm_over_mlstm} for a deeper discussion.
+We will continue by recalling how sLSTM cells function.
+The standard LSTM architecture of \citet{hochreiterLongShortTermMemory1997} involves updating the cell state $\mathbf{c}_t$ through a combination of input, forget, and output gates regulating the flow of information across tokens. sLSTM blocks enhance this by incorporating exponential gating and memory mixing~\citep{greffLSTMSearchSpace2017} to handle complex temporal and cross-variate dependencies better.
+The sLSTM updates the cell $\bm{c}_t$ and hidden state $\bm{h}_t$ as follows:

 In this setup, the matrices $\bm{W}_z, \bm{W}_i, \bm{W}_f,$ and $\bm{W}_o$ are input weights mapping the input token $\bm{x}_t$ to the cell input $\bm{z}_t$, input gate, forget gate, and output gate, respectively.
 The states $\bm{n}_t$ and $\bm{m}_t$ serve as necessary normalization and training stabilization, respectively.

-As \citeauthor{beckXLSTMExtendedLong2024} have shown, it is beneficial to restrict the memory mixing performed by the recurrent weight matrices $\bm{R}_z, \bm{R}_i, \bm{R}_f,$ and $\bm{R}_o$ to individual \emph{heads}, inspired by the multi-head setup of Transformers~\citep{zengAreTransformersEffective2023}, yet more restricted and therefore more efficient to compute.
-In particular, each token gets broken up into separate pieces, where the input weights $\bm{W}_{z,i,f,o}$ act across all of them, but the recurrence matrices $\bm{R}_{z,i,f,o}$ are implemented as block-diagonals and therefore only act within each piece.
+As \citeauthor{beckXLSTMExtendedLong2024} have shown, it is beneficial to restrict the memory mixing performed by the recurrent weight matrices $\bm{R}_z, \bm{R}_i, \bm{R}_f,$ and $\bm{R}_o$ to individual \emph{heads}, inspired by the multi-head setup of Transformers~\citep{zengAreTransformersEffective2023}, yet more restricted and efficient.
+In particular, each token gets broken up into groups of features, where the input weights $\bm{W}_{z,i,f,o}$ act across all of them, but the recurrence matrices $\bm{R}_{z,i,f,o}$ are implemented as block-diagonal.
 This permits specialization of the individual heads to patterns specific to the respective section of the tokens and empirically does not sacrifice expressivity.